Pontus-Tobiasson/Currency-Converter/README.md

 # Currency-Converter
-Single-page application for currency conversion
+Single-page application for currency conversion.
+The application requests currency data rates from the Exchange rates API (https://exchangeratesapi.io/).
+The web page is then rewritten using the new data from the server.